top of page

 A Chain of Events From 2023: The Hindenburg Allegations

 On January 25, 2023, Hindenburg Research released a sensational report accusing the Adani Group of financial fraud and stock manipulation, just days before the company’s ₹20,000 crore follow-on public offer (FPO).
 The report triggered a massive market reaction, wiping out billions in investor wealth as Adani Enterprises’ shares plunged by nearly 59%.
-The Supreme Court soon stepped in, directing SEBI to investigate the allegations and monitor investor protection, marking the beginning of a long legal and regulatory tussle.
+The Supreme Court soon stepped in, directing SEBI to investigate the allegations and monitor investor protection.
+This marked the beginning of a long legal and regulatory tussle.

 The Adani Group Denial: ‘An Attack on the Indian Enterprise’!

-The Adani response to Hindenburg strongly denied all allegations, calling them baseless, but Hindenburg reports do not have a record of false accusations!
-The Adani reply to the Hindenburg was termed as “an intentional attempt to derail their share price”.
-In multiple official statements through 2023 and 2024, the conglomerate emphasised that the accusations were politically motivated, recycled, and already dismissed by the courts.
+The Adani response to Hindenburg strongly denied all allegations, calling them baseless.
+However, Hindenburg reports do not have a record of false accusations!
+The Adani reply to the Hindenburg was termed as “an intentional attempt to derail their share price.”
+In multiple official statements through 2023 and 2024, the conglomerate emphasized that the accusations were politically motivated, recycled, and already dismissed by the courts.

 While India’s market regulator SEBI began its own investigations, this report was not expected to sidestep allegations.
 Over time, SEBI dismissed several of Hindenburg’s claims, citing a lack of evidence of fraud or manipulation from the research company.
 However, certain aspects of the probe, such as insider trading and public float violations, remained under review, keeping the matter active and closely watched across financial and political circles.